crichon/config-vim/readme.md

 *install.sh* setup the symbolic links, download **vundle** and install the plugins defined in the *vimrc* file.
-Inside *vimrc* you will find my plugins list and the configs files to source.
+Inside *vimrc* you will find my plugins list and the config files to source.
 *basic.vimrc* handle vim basic config, keybindings, syntax, etc...
 *plugins.vimrc* handle the plugin specific configuration.